dev-hd11/Confidante/README.md

 **A Django app to maintain your diary entries.
 Secured with encryption and authentication system.**

 ## Alert
-The latest releases of this app will be available on [TechWorld](https://techworld856.godaddysites.com).
+The latest releases of the PRO version will be available on [TechWorld](https://techworld856.godaddysites.com).
 Please go there to download them.<br>
 This repository might be non-functional as we are starting the creation of a new version of Confidante here.<br>
 We have launched a new variant of Confidante, The Confidante PRO.
 This version is better than the normal versions.
 This versions will be available exclusively on [TechWorld](https://techworld856.godaddysites.com).